telerik/winforms-docs/richtexteditor/features/references/captions-for-tables-and-figures.md

 You can also specify the __Position__ of the caption - __Above selected item__ or __Below  selected item__

 We will have this option only if the caret is in a table or on an image.
-Otherwise it will be disabled.Creating and deleting labels
+Otherwise it will be disabled.

+### Creating and deleting labels

 You can add new labels by using the __New Label…__ dialog and of course delete old ones with the __Delete Label__ button.